Flight-Free-UK/flight_free_uk_website/source/posts/sorry-boss-i-ve-given-up-flying.html.markdown

 We should be using our privilege to create system change for those without such privilege, and those in future generations that don’t even have a life yet, let alone a voice.
 Carbon offsetting doesn’t change the system, and it takes years to actually offset, while the devastation is already happening now.

 I could (like other colleagues) have said, "It's for work, so it doesn't count.
-I have to do it," as if making our company's product is more important than a hospitable planet.
+I have to do it."
 I couldn't imagine trying to explain that to my children in 20 years time.
 My conscience wouldn't allow me to make such excuses.
-This was one of my opportunities to live in the reality of the truth and be the system change.
+This was my opportunity to accept reality, and be the change.

-> "I couldn't imagine trying to explain still flying to my children in 20 years time.
-My conscience wouldn't allow me to make such excuses."
+> I couldn't imagine trying to explain still flying to my children in 20 years time.
+My conscience wouldn't allow me to make such excuses.

 As a Christian, I aim to love my neighbour as myself.
 This means in all my decisions, I can’t choose an option that puts others in harm's way, when an option not to, or an option that is less harmful, is available.
 If I am choosing to do something that is directly contributing to the climate emergency, like flying, and therefore making life very difficult for millions of people around the world, when I could simply not fly, I am not being a true disciple.

-### A couple of months later I told my team at work that I wouldn’t be flying again.
+##### A couple of months later I told my team at work that I wouldn’t be flying again.

-This wasn’t much of a surprise as I’d given a talk to about half the company the month before about the global climate catastrophe (basically the first half of a ‘Heading For Extinction’ talk).
+This wasn’t much of a surprise as I’d given a talk to about half the company the month before about the global climate catastrophe.

 I said, "Oh, heads up, for reasons obvious from the talk I gave the other day, I'm no longer flying.
 I realise that'll cause problems and I realise that my contract says that I need to be willing to travel but I'm no longer going to fly.
 I'm happy for it to be taken as high as it needs to be, but I'm more comfortable quitting than I am flying.
 I'm sorry for the annoyance and the problems that'll cause, but I don't think we should, so I'm not."